 //rtc.adjust(DateTime(2019, 1, 10, 7, 59, 52));

-This switch statement is used to read the previously saved state of the push button and resuming the state for appropriate and accurate reminder time.
+This switch statement is used to read the previously saved state of the push button and resume the state for the appropriate and accurate reminder time.

 val2 = EEPROM.read(addr); // read previosuly saved value of push button to start from where it was left previously